HiveTyrant/BlazorRepositoryDemo/README.md

 First, install the NuGet Package `BlazorIndexedDB` in the client app.

-You can alternatively add this package declaration to the *RepositoryDemo.Client* project's *.csproj* file:
+You can alternatively add the latest version of this package declaration to the *RepositoryDemo.Client* project's *.csproj* file:

 ```xml
 <PackageReference Include="BlazorIndexedDB" Version="0.3.1" />
 ```

-Next, add the following `<script>` tags to the *RepositoryDemo.Client* project's */wwwroot/index.html* file:
+Next, add the following `<script>` tags to the *App.razor* file:

 ```html
 <script src="_content/BlazorIndexedDB/dexie.min.js"></script>